cxw42/do-not-self-host/ngbasm.md

 # ngbasm

-ngbasm is a minimalistic assembler for the ngb instruction set.
-It provides:
+ngbasm is a minimalistic assembler for the ngb instruction set.  ngbasm is written in a literate programming style, so _this file_ is the reference source and documentation for ngbasm.
+To generate the runnable ngbasm, use

+    ./extract.py ngbasm.md ngbasm.py

+## Features

+ngbasm provides:

-* Two passes: assemble, then resolve lables
+* Two passes: assemble, then resolve labels
 * Labels
+* Named constants
-* Basic literals
+* ASCII and numeric literals
 * Symbolic names for all instructions
 * Facilities for inlining simple data
 * Directives for setting output filename

 ngbasm is intended to be a stepping stone for supporting larger applications.
-It wasn't designed to be easy or fun to use, just to provide the essentials needed to build useful things.
+It is designed to provide the essentials needed to build useful things.

 ## Instruction Set

-Nga has a very small set of instructions.
-These can be briefly listed in a short table:
+The ngb virtual machine has a very small set of instructions:

     0  nop        7  jump      14  gt        21  and
     1  lit <v>    8  call      15  fetch     22  or